xzima/doco-magos/dockerClient/docs/ContainerApi.md

 //import io.github.xzima.docomagos.docker.models.*

-val apiInstance = ContainerApi() val id : kotlin.String = id_example // kotlin.String | ID or name of the container
+val apiInstance = ContainerApi() val id: kotlin.String = id_example // kotlin.String | ID or name of the container
-val stream : kotlin.Boolean = true // kotlin.Boolean | Stream the output.
-If false, the stats will be output once and then it will disconnect. val oneShot : kotlin.Boolean = true // kotlin.Boolean | Only get a single stat instead of waiting for 2 cycles.
+val stream: kotlin.Boolean =
+    true // kotlin.Boolean | Stream the output.
+If false, the stats will be output once and then it will disconnect. val oneShot: kotlin.Boolean =
+    true // kotlin.Boolean | Only get a single stat instead of waiting for 2 cycles.
 Must be used with `stream=false`. try {
-    val result : kotlin.String = apiInstance.containerStats(id, stream, oneShot)
+    val result: kotlin.String = apiInstance.containerStats(id, stream, oneShot)
     println(result)
 } catch (e: ClientException) {
     println("4xx response calling ContainerApi#containerStats")